jmankoff/interaction/assignments/colorpicker.md

 ## Callbacks and Listeners

-### Layout

-On layout, we want our color picker to be nicely initialized.
-To do this, the default state of the color picker should be as if someone selected `Color.RED`.
-This should also trigger `onColorSelected` for any listeners.

-### Register Callbacks and Listeners

 We need to connect the color picker to a view to display our newly chosen color.
 In `MainActivity`, add a `ColorPicker#ColorListener` to `colorPicker` so that `colorView`'s color and `colorTextView`'s text are changed whenever `onColorSelected` is called.

 _Related APIs_: